 Active vs. Passive Cooling Active Cooling

 Active cooling, on the other hand, refers to cooling technologies that rely on an external device to enhance heat transfer.
 Through active cooling technologies, the rate of fluid flow increases during convection, which dramatically increases the rate of heat removal.

 Active cooling solutions include forced air through a fan or blower, forced liquid, and thermoelectric coolers (TECs), which can be used to optimize thermal management on all levels.
 Fans are used when natural convection is insufficient to remove heat.
 They are commonly integrated into electronics, such as computer cases, or are attached to CPUs, hard drives or chipsets to maintain thermal conditions and reduce failure risk.

 The main disadvantage of active thermal management is that it requires the use of electricity and therefore results in higher costs, compared to passive cooling.

 Download this free case study to learn how thermal simulation with the SimScale cloud-based platform helped QRC Technologies to implement advanced cooling techniques and optimize heat dissipation for its RF testing equipment.

 Simulation in Cooling Why Use Engineering Simulation Software for Active and Passive Cooling?

-Early in the design phase, a computer-aided engineering software can be used to virtually test fans, blowers, heat sinks, chips, PCBs and even server rooms and buildings, for better thermal management.
+Early in the design phase, computer-aided engineering software can be used to virtually test fans, blowers, heat sinks, chips, PCBs, and even server rooms and buildings, for better thermal management.

 Thermal analysis software can also help you make an informed decision when considering active and passive cooling techniques.
 This workshop recording and its step-by-step tutorial will help you compare active and passive cooling of a Raspberry Pi house by performing a simulation.